SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 2.9.0

+* NEW `notebooks.sessionIngress.ingressClassName`, set to `nginx` by default.
+Replaces the deprecated `kubernetes.io/ingress.class` annotation.

 ## Upgrading to Renku 2.8.0

 * NEW `enableInternalGitlab`, set to `true` by default.
 Indicates that the Gitlab that comes with legacy (V1) Renku